-You must continue paying your Medicare premiums to remain a member of the plan.
-This includes your premium for Part B. It may also include a premium for Part A, which affects members who aren't eligible for premium-free Part A.
+In addition to the plan premium listed above, you must continue paying your Medicare premiums to remain a member of the plan.
+This includes your premium for Part B. It may also include a premium for Part A which affects members who aren't eligible for premium-free Part A.

-Section 4.3 - Part D late enrollment penalty
+Section 4.3 Part D Late Enrollment Penalty

 Some members are required to pay a Part D late enrollment penalty.
 The Part D late enrollment penalty is an additional premium that must be paid for Part D coverage if at any time after your initial enrollment period is over, there is a period of 63 days or more in a row when you did not have Part D or other creditable prescription drug coverage.
 Creditable prescription drug coverage is coverage that meets Medicare's minimum standards since it is expected to pay, on average, at least as much as Medicare's standard prescription drug coverage.
 The cost of the late enrollment penalty depends on how long you went without Part D or other creditable prescription drug coverage.
 You will have to pay this penalty for as long as you have Part D coverage.
-The Part D late enrollment penalty will be applied to the overall premium your group pays us.
-Your group will inform you if you are required to reimburse the Part D late enrollment penalty amount to the group.